 Home to some of the state’s most magnificent karri forest, Shannon National Park offers a variety of ways to experience its beauty.

-You can meander along the Great Forest Trees Drive, get up close to the forest on several different walktrails from the Shannon Day Use Area, go birdwatching or canoeing and even stay a few nights in the Shannon Campground.
+You can meander along the Great Forest Trees Drive, immerse yourself in the forest along several different walktrails, go birdwatching or canoeing and even stay a few nights in the Shannon Campground.

 A rich history

 The park and the Shannon River were named after the HMS Shannon, an English Royal Navy ship that won a battle with an American frigate of New England in 1813.

 The Shannon was one of the last areas in the South-West to be opened up for logging, due to its inaccessibility.
 The Shannon area was largely untouched until the 1940s, when an acute shortage of timber after World War Two prompted the State government to establish a timber mill there.
 Timber cutting began in the Shannon basin in the mid-1940s and the town and timber mill were established in the late 1940s.